Lecrapouille/TimedPetriNetEditor/README.md

 pn3 = editor(pn)
 @assert pn3.handle == 3

-# Has no places and no transitions ?
+# Has no places and no transitions?
 Return true in this case.
 is_empty(pn1)
 @assert ans == false
 is_empty(pn2)